bluek8s/kubedirector/deploy/example_catalog/docs/Spark245-with-Jupyterhub-readme.md

 Send local files or dataframes to a remote cluster (e.g. sending pretrained local ML model straight to the Spark cluster) Authenticate to Livy via Basic Access authentication or via Kerberos

+#### Apache Spark 2.4.5 with Jupyterhub ROLES
+* Apache Spark Master is the main component for Spark loads.
+  * Spark is a cluster with one Spark Master node and minimum of 1 Spark Worker node.
+  * With the increase in load, number of Spark Workers can be scaled up horizontally to be able to take more load.
+* Livy node is used to submit jobs from REST API or from Jupyter notebook.
+In the cluster, one node is required to be for Livy server.
+* Jupyterhub is an optional compoent.
+If user wants to submit jobs to Spark master from Jupyterhub notebook though Livy server, Jupyterhub requires one node.

 ##### Examples
 There are two ways to use sparkmagic.
 Head over to the examples section for a demonstration on how to use both models of execution.
 1. Via the IPython kernel